opentelemetry plugin

 Jaeger

-Jaeger is a distributed tracing and analysis platform compatible with the OpenTelemetry reporting standard.
-A Jaeger Docker instance can be simply started with the following command:
+Jaeger is a distributed tracing and analysis platform compatible with the opentelemetry reporting standard.
+You can simply start a Jaeger docker instance with the following command:

 docker run -d \